Stackclash/5e-vault/6. Mechanics/Classes/Warlock.md

 ### Whispers of the Grave

 You can cast [[/6.
-Mechanics/Spells/speak-with-dead.md\|speak with dead]] at will, without expending a spell slot.
+Mechanics/Spells/Speak With Dead.md|speak with dead]] at will, without expending a spell slot.

 ### Witch Sight